 On this page

-Someone who is earning the median hourly wage (in New Zealand this is $25 in 2018), would have to work for almost an hour just to earn enough to buy a packet of cigarettes.
+Someone who is earning the median hourly wage (in New Zealand this is $25.50 in 2019), would have to work for over an hour just to earn enough to buy a packet of cigarettes.
 All that effort going up in smoke.
 Do you really want to spend your time working, just so you can smoke?

 Calculate your cost of smoking